 National Spiritual Assembly of the Baha'is of the United States

 The elected governing body of the U.S. Baha'i community is the National Spiritual Assembly of the Baha'is of the United States, a nine-member council with headquarters in Evanston, Illinois, near the Baha'i House of Worship in neighboring Wilmette.
-The members of the National Spiritual Assembly of the Baha'is of the United States, elected in April 2011, are (seated, left to right): Kenneth E. Bowers, Valerie Dana, Juana C. Conrad, and Robert C. Henderson, (standing, left to right): David F. Young, Fariba Aghdasi, Jacqueline Left Hand Bull, Erica Toussaint, and Muin Afnani.
+The current members of the National Spiritual Assembly of the Baha'is of the United States are (seated, left to right): Kenneth E. Bowers, Valerie Dana, Juana C. Conrad, and Robert C. Henderson, (standing, left to right): David F. Young, Fariba Aghdasi, Jacqueline Left Hand Bull, Erica Toussaint, and Muin Afnani.

 The National Spiritual Assembly oversees the administrative affairs of the Baha'is of the United States and provides guidance for their spiritual and moral development.
 The Assembly oversees a publishing trust and several periodicals, including The American Baha’i newspaper; Brilliant Star, a magazine for children; and World Order, a quarterly journal of opinion and ideas.
 The Assembly also operates retreat and conference centers in California, Michigan, Maine and South Carolina.